pycvxset.Ellipsoid (API details)

 Notes

 We compute the polytope using extreme() evaluated along the direction vectors computed by pycvxset.common.spread_points_on_a_unit_sphere().
 When direction_vectors is None and n_vertices is None, we select \(\text{n\_vertices} = 2 \text{self.dim} + 2^\text{self.dim} \text{SPOAUS\_DIRECTIONS\_PER\_QUADRANT}\) (as defined in pycvxset.common.constants()).
-[BV04]
+[BV04] The function also uses pycvxset.common.make_aspect_ratio_equal() to account for possibly non-symmetric sets.

 Compute a polytopic outer-approximation of a given set via ray shooting.